middlebear/jekyll-theme-editorial/README.md

 <!-- Section - Articles -->
 {%-include articles.html section_title="Neat Articles"-%}
 ```

 This adds three includes (`responsive_banner.html`, `features.html`, and `articles.html`) to the home page.
-The added yaml front matter is mainly there to configure the banner, although the `title` and `subtitle` keys can be used by the jekyll-seo-tag, for instance.
+The added yaml front matter is mainly there to configure the banner, although the `title` and `subtitle` keys can be used by the `jekyll-seo-tag` plugin, for instance.

-This index page is the root page of your site by default, and uses the special `home` layout from the theme.
-The `home` layout is generally only used by this index page, so that your homepage can have a unique feel and design.
+This index page is the root page of your site by default, and uses the special `home` layout from the Editorial theme.
+The `home` layout is generally only used by this site index page, so that your homepage can have a unique feel and design.
 If you wish to change this layout, copy the file `_layouts/home.html` from the theme gem (or copy/download it from the Github repository for the theme gem) to your site's `~/my-jekyll-site/_layouts/home.html` file.

 #### Aside: Finding the theme gem